oilboi/Crafter-Minetest/README.md

 - drops all nodes that it's made of when killed

-### Exploder
-- sneaks up on you and then explodes
-- drops gun powder

 ---

 ## Game Mechanics:
-- xp (edit the node drops code to check if node has tag for xp)
 - brewing
 - enchanting/upgrading
 - magic (wands, spells, etc)